 “What does it suppose to measure?”

-We expect this system to provide us with a more accurate temperature of the main ions in the core.
+We expect this system to provide us with a more accurate temperature of the bulk ions in the core.

 “What are your target values of SNR?”

 In most frequency bands where the main ion plays an important role, the target signal-to-noise ratio of this system is around 10.